aziddy/wifi_rover/README.md

 |--|--|

 ## Issues That Arose During the Build
-* Was going to use a Arduino Micro Clone
+* Was going to use a Arduino Micro Clone but the serial communications for it require installing a CH340 driver thats hard to compile and not

 ## Component List
 * Raspberry PI 3